StevenLwcz/StevenLwcz.github.io/_posts/2022-02-25-Using-The-Gdb-Python-API-For-Tui-Windows-Part-1.md

 ``` (gdb) tui disable ```

 then gdb removes the window and goes back to command line mode.
 Any use of self.tui in the HelloWindow class will throw an exception (except for `is_valid()`).
-This is important later when you end up tying your render() method to gdb events.
-To protect ourselves we can check the is_valid() method.
+This is important later when you end up tying your `render()` method to gdb events.
+To protect ourselves we shall check the `is_valid()` method.

 ```
     def render(self):